A question that many companies need to answer until May 25th of 2018… Is your company ready for GDPR?

 Cloud Providers we may say they are just “Data Processors” also need to be compliance with GDPR.
 AWS or Azure is “Data Controllers” but also “Data Processors,” but small Cloud Providers are more “Data Processors.”
 Like Cloud Backup companies (Veeam, Vembu their customers and Cloud Partners), all of them are preparing their business for GDPR deadline.
 But some of them have already failed some initial tests regarding GDPR compliance.
 So even those big companies still have a lot of work to fulfill to comply GDPR rules.

-Is three months until the deadline and still we read that many companies are noncompliance with GDPR, or some of them don’t know if they need to comply.
-Or worse, some of them thing that they are not obligated to comply with GDPR.
-Even more, most organizations do not fully understand the consequences of not complying with GDPR.
-According to SAS study survey (6 months ago), 45% of organizations have already started a plan to comply with GDPR, but 58% of the organizations are sill not entirely aware of the consequences of noncompliance.
+Most organizations do not fully understand the consequences of not complying with GDPR.
+According to SAS study survey (6 months ago), 45% of organizations have already started a plan to comply with GDPR, but 58% of the organizations are still not entirely aware of the consequences of noncompliance.

-There is also another study with one year old from Veritas regarding GDPR that shows similar statistics regarding business across Europe, the U.S. and Asia Pacific.
+There is also another one year old study from Veritas regarding GDPR that shows similar statistics regarding businesses across Europe, the U.S. and Asia Pacific.

-Surprisingly (or not for the ones who knows inside Government organizations) Government organizations have the lowest percentage regarding GDPR compliance 26%.
-With these statistics, we realize that still is a big cape between what needs to be done and what has been done by companies.
+Surprisingly (or not for the ones who know inside Government organizations) Government organizations have the lowest percentage regarding GDPR compliance 26%.
+With these statistics, we realize there is still is a big gap between what needs to be done, and what has been done by companies.